gatsbyjs/gatsby/packages/gatsby-plugin-sharp/README.md

 ```

 Heads up: `tracedSVG` currently traces the _original_ image source.
 Depending
-on your source image size and settings, please make sure that the generated SVG
+on source image size and settings, please make sure that the generated SVG
 is of reasonable size, especially when using it as a placeholder.

 [1]: https://alistapart.com/article/finessing-fecolormatrix